Krati112007/Amazon-Product-Analysis/README.md

 # Amazon-Product-Analysis
-Amazon Product Analysis Dashboard using Power BI
+Amazon Product Analysis Dashboard developed using Power BI to analyze and visualize Amazon product data.
+The dashboard provides insights into product ratings, discount percentages, actual and discounted prices, product categories, and customer reviews.
+Interactive charts, KPI cards, and slicers are used to explore the data and identify important product trends and patterns.